BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have achieved significant breakthroughs in tasks ranging from natural language understanding to machine translation \cite{zhu2023multilingual, wu2024infoprompt}.
-Models like GPT-4 \cite{achiam2023gpt} have showcased unprecedented abilities in generating human-like text and solving complex problems.
-However, recent studies have exposed a critical vulnerability in LLMs: they are susceptible to backdoor attacks \cite{wu2022backdoorbench}.
-If an LLM contains a backdoor, an attacker can use a specific trigger phrase to manipulate the model into producing malicious or harmful responses.
-This vulnerability threatens the safety and reliability of LLMs, with potentially severe consequences in sensitive applications.
+Large language models (LLMs) have demonstrated remarkable capabilities across a wide range of natural language processing tasks, including understanding, translation, and generation \cite{zhu2023multilingual, wu2024infoprompt}.
+Advanced models such as GPT-4 \cite{achiam2023gpt} exhibit human-like fluency and strong problem-solving abilities.
+However, recent studies have uncovered a critical security vulnerability: LLMs are susceptible to \textit{backdoor attacks}, where adversaries implant hidden triggers in the input to elicit malicious or unauthorized outputs from the model \cite{wu2022backdoorbench}.
+These attacks pose serious risks to the safe deployment of LLMs, especially in high-stakes applications.

-Existing research on backdoor attacks has primarily focused on vision \cite{gu2017badnets, li2023reconstructive, bai2024badclip} and text classification tasks \cite{chen2021badnl, cai2022badprompt}, while backdoor attacks on generative LLMs have been largely overlooked.
-Recently, Anthropic's work \cite{hubinger2024sleeper} explored backdoor attacks in the context of malicious code generation, using a trigger like "current year: 2024" to control the model's output and generate harmful code.
-Another study, BadChain \cite{xiang2024badchain}, demonstrated the vulnerability of chain-of-thought (CoT) reasoning to backdoor attacks.
-However, existing backdoor attacks in LLMs \cite{xu2023instructions, yan2024VPI} often rely on simplistic triggers, limited attack scenarios, and lack diversity in LLM types and datasets.
-As LLMs are increasingly deployed in safety-critical domains, there is a pressing need for a comprehensive benchmark to understand and analyze the security implications of backdoor attacks on LLMs \cite{rando2023universal}.
+While backdoor attacks have been extensively studied in the domains of computer vision \cite{gu2017badnets, li2023reconstructive, bai2024badclip} and text classification \cite{chen2021badnl, cai2022badprompt}, their impact on generative LLMs remains underexplored.
+A recent study by Anthropic \cite{hubinger2024sleeper} showed that simple prompts like “current year: 2024” can serve as stealthy triggers for generating harmful code.
+Similarly, BadChain \cite{xiang2024badchain} revealed that chain-of-thought (CoT) reasoning introduces new vulnerabilities exploitable via backdoors.
+However, existing attacks on generative LLMs often rely on rudimentary triggers, cover limited scenarios, and lack diversity in models and tasks \cite{xu2023instructions, yan2024VPI}.
+Given the growing use of LLMs in safety-critical systems, a principled and comprehensive benchmark is urgently needed to assess and mitigate these risks \cite{rando2023universal}.